 Brady is the only son of Galynn and Tom Brady Sr. He has three older sisters, Nancy, Julie and Maureen; Julie is married to former Boston Red Sox All-Star Kevin Youkilis.

-Brady is married to supermodel Gisele Bundchen, with whom he has two children, Benjamin and Vivian.
+Brady has two children, Benjamin and Vivian, with supermodel Gisele Bundchen.
 Brady has another son, Jack, from a previous relationship with actress Bridget Moynihan.
+Brady and Bundchen were married for 13 years from 2009 to 2022 and announced their divorce on Oct.
+28, 2022.